 Outdoor Clothing and Other Information

 Dark outdoor coat of plain colour only.
-Hoodies, sports jackets, leather, denim jackets and other clothing of this type are considered to be unsuitable and must not be worn.
+Hoodies, leather, denim jackets and other clothing of this type are considered to be unsuitable and must not be worn.
 Hats/beanies/caps etc must not be worn.

 Hair must be tidy, in an appropriate style for school and must not reflect any extreme of fashion, including: shaved or partly shaved styles.
 Hair dye and any colour that is not natural are not acceptable.
 We do not allow pupils to display extremes of fashion.
 Extreme hair colour is any colour that is not natural; hair cuts below grade 2, beading/braiding or patterns cut into the hair style are not permitted at any time.